Policies /

 Approval For this Statement

-This statement was approved by the Board of Directors on 27/10/2022 signed by Frano Lubura, Quality Manager/General Manager.
+This statement was approved by the Board of Directors on 29/01/2026 signed by Doug Edwards, Managing Director.

 SSGC Ltd, Registered in England and Wales